nushastro/website/docs/stellar/basics/energy_generation.md

 ## Energy Production

-In nuclear physics, the mass of atoms are given in atomic mass units, or amu or u for short.
-The carbon-12 atom is defined to be exactly 12 u in mass, and so a hydrogen atom, or one proton, is around 1 u in mass.
-A proton by itself (i.e. a hydrogen nucleus) actually has a mass of 1.007276466812 u, for reasons that you will see.
+In nuclear physics, the mass of atoms are given in atomic mass units (or u for short).
+The carbon-12 atom is defined to be exactly 12 u in mass, and so a hydrogen atom, or one proton, is around
+$1 u$ in mass.
+A proton by itself (i.e. a hydrogen nucleus) actually has a mass of $1.007276466812 u$, for reasons that you will see.

 In the PP chain, where four hydrogen nuclei (protons) are converted into one helium nucleus (2 proton, 2 neutrons), the sum of masses of the four protons is 0.7% larger than the mass of one helium nucleus.
-This mass defect is actually converted to energy according to $E = m c^2$ in the PP chain.
+This **mass defect** is actually converted to energy according to $E = m c^2$ in the PP chain.
 This energy is also known as the binding energy, which comes from the strong nuclear force holding the nuclei together.

+To understand how something can weigh less than the sum of its parts, the video below by PBS Space Time is recommended.
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Xo232kyTsO0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>